lonekorean/diff-cam-feed/README.md

 Web app that uses motion detection to take a snapshot when something moves, then uploads the image to Twitter.

+### Demo

+Visit http://diffcam.com/ to see this in action.

 ### Notes

 Powered by diff-cam-engine (https://github.com/lonekorean/diff-cam-engine).